 9 Ways to Keep Your Airways Clear and Lungs Clean

-If sputum is not cleared from the lungs, it can cause ongoing inflammation, which can lead to further lung damage and a further deterioration in lung function.
-You must keep your lungs as clear as possible to maintain lung health.
+If sputum, a mixture of mucus and saliva, is not cleared from the lungs, it can cause ongoing inflammation.
+This can lead to further lung damage and deterioration in lung function.
+Keeping lungs as clear as possible to maintain lung health can make a big difference in those with COPD.
 Here are some tips!

-It’s important to drink two quarts of water a day to help clear mucus.
-But first check with your doctor to make sure that works with the rest of your treatment plan.
+It's important to drink at least two quarts of water a day to help clear mucus.
+But first, check with your doctor to make sure this amount works with the rest of your treatment plan.

 Take an expectorant or mucolytic

-This can be ordered by your doctor, or you can take a non-prescription expectorant if your doctor says it’s okay.
+These types of medications may make phlegm thinner and easier to cough up.
+There are varying types that can either be ordered by your doctor, or you can take a non-prescription expectorant if your doctor says it’s okay.

 Use proper cough technique